Cloud Composer 1 | Cloud Composer 2

 Uniform bucket-level access allows you to uniformly control access to your Cloud Storage resources.
 This mechanism also applies to your environment's bucket, which stores your DAGs and plugins.

 Cloud Composer has several features for managing user permissions:

 IAM roles and permissions.
 Cloud Composer environments in a Google Cloud project can be accessed only by users whose accounts are added to IAM of the project.

 Cloud Composer-specific roles and permissions.
 You assign these roles and permissions to user accounts in your project.
 Each role defines the types of operations that a user account can perform on Cloud Composer environments in your project.

-Airflow RBAC.
+Airflow UI Access Control.
 Users in your project can have different access levels in the Airflow UI.
-This mechanism is called Airflow Role-Based Access Control (RBAC).
+This mechanism is called Airflow UI Access Control (Airflow Role-Based Access Control, or Airflow RBAC).